AntonyBooming/outage_project/README.md

 ---

 ## Fairness Analysis
-Group large amount of customers: RES.CUSTOMERS > middle value(4216573.0)
+### Group large amount of customers: RES.CUSTOMERS > middle value(4216573.0)
-Group small amount of customers: RES.CUSTOMERS < middle value(4216573.0)
+### Group small amount of customers: RES.CUSTOMERS < middle value(4216573.0)
-Evaluation metric: R^2
+### Evaluation metric: R^2
-Null Hypothesis: Our model is fair.
+### Null Hypothesis: Our model is fair.
 Its R^2 score for large amount of customers and small amount of customers are roughly the same, and any differences are due to random chance.
-Alternative Hypothesis: Our model is unfair.
+### Alternative Hypothesis: Our model is unfair.
 Its R^2 score for large amount of customers is better than small amount of customers.
-Test Statistic: Difference in R^2 between large amount of customers group and small amount of customers group Significance Level: 0.05
+### Test Statistic: Difference in R^2 between large amount of customers group and small amount of customers group
+### Significance Level: 0.05
-P-value: 0.176
+### P-value: 0.176
-Conclusion: We fail to reject the null hypothesis, meaning that our model is fair among large amount of customers and small amount of customers.
+**Conclusion: We fail to reject the null hypothesis, meaning that our model is fair among large amount of customers and small amount of customers.**

 <iframe
   src="step8-outage-fairnessanalysis.html"
-  width="600"
+  width="800"
   height="650"
   frameborder="0"
 ></iframe>

-From this histogram, you can see that our observed difference is as common as our simulated differences, being in the 82th percentile among them.
+### From this histogram, you can see that our observed difference is as common as our simulated differences, being in the 82th percentile among them.